-Follow the 8-second Rule
+Follow the 8-second Rule.

 Usually, a person spends no more than 8 seconds on a website, which means you get only 8 seconds to display the best of your business and turn him into a loyal lead.
-So, focus on various things while designing your website like- use an appealing headline, use the eye-catching logo design, compelling CTA’s, go for engaging videos or interactive animations to draw the customer’s attention.
+So, focus on various things while designing your website like- use an appealing headline, use an eye-catching logo design, compelling CTA’s, go for engaging videos or interactive animations to draw the customer’s attention.

 It will enable more visitors to stay on your website and eventually turn them into loyal leads.